pgailinas/videoqa-representation-comparison/docs/index.md

 Recent advances in foundation models have demonstrated impressive VideoQA performance by processing video and text directly.
 At the same time, self-supervised learning has shown that compact feature representations can be learned from large collections of unlabeled data without requiring manual annotation.
 These learned representations have proven effective across a wide range of computer vision tasks, suggesting that they may also provide useful information for downstream VideoQA.

 This project investigates whether learned video representations can support VideoQA reasoning without relying solely on direct processing of the original videos.
-Specifically, the study compares pretrained CLIP video representations with representations learned through self-supervised autoencoder training while using a common set of text representations and a shared classifier.
+Specifically, the study compares pretrained CLIP video embeddings with representations learned through self-supervised autoencoder training while using a common set of text representations and a shared classifier.

 By maintaining a consistent evaluation framework and varying only the method used to generate video representations, the project seeks to determine how representation learning influences VideoQA performance across temporal, causal, and descriptive reasoning tasks.